-Description: The nucleus of this course is the study of the basic ten tenses in Spanish: present, preterit, past progressive, imperfect, present progressive, present perfect, future, conditional, past perfect and imperative.
+Description: The nucleus of this course is the study of the basic ten tenses in Spanish: Present, Preterit, Past Progressive, Imperfect, Present Progressive, Present Perfect, Future, Future Conditional, Past Perfect and Imperative.
 In addition, students will continue to build Spanish vocabulary words.
-Students will also read a story in Spanish written at a level for Spanish II students.
+Students will also read short stories in Spanish from the Textbook used in class, and using previously learned vocabulary words.

-Student Activities: Short stories, dialogues, oral and written exercises, and writing prompts.
+Student Activities: reading short stories, enacting dialogues, oral and written exercises, writing prompts and short projects where they can apply the newly learned words and tenses.

-Student Evaluation: Based on class participation, quizzes, tests, written work, and final exam.
+Student Evaluation: Based on class participation, quizzes, tests, written work and "hands on projects", and Final Exam.